-If no symbolic information is available for a valid input file, the nm utility will report that fact, but not consider it an error condition.
+If no symbolic information is available for a valid input file, the nm utility reports that fact, but does not consider it an error condition.

-The output of nm may be controlled using the following options:
+The output of nm can be controlled using the following options:

 Writes the full path name or library name of an object on each line.